ChangLiu-bp/changliu-bp.github.io/_pages/about.md

 # Dr. Chang Liu (Cuki)

 Welcome!
-I am **Dr. Chang Liu**, an Assistant Researcher at the **Department of Networked Systems and Services, Faculty of Electrical Engineering and Informatics, Budapest University of Technology and Economics (BME)**, and a Research Fellow at **Machine Perception Research Laboratory, HUN-REN Institute for Computer Science and Control (HUN-REN SZTAKI)**.
+I am **Dr. Chang Liu**, an Assistant Professor at the **Department of Networked Systems and Services, Faculty of Electrical Engineering and Informatics, Budapest University of Technology and Economics (BME)**, and a Research Fellow at **Machine Perception Research Laboratory, HUN-REN Institute for Computer Science and Control (HUN-REN SZTAKI)**.

 My research focuses on:
 - **UAV-based human detection and gesture recognition**